-The caveat preceding every point made by every speaker was, of course, that these are tentative plans and the situation (and the response to it) are evolving constantly.
-We’re also part of a number of industry groups and are having fortnightly conversations with a group of seven other chalet companies operating catered chalets in Méribel.
-Between us, we run more than 50 catered chalets in Méribel and we are discussing and sharing knowledge on how we can safely run catered chalets this season.
+The caveat preceding every point was that these are tentative plans and the situation/responses are evolving constantly.
+We’re also part of a number of industry groups.
+We are having fortnightly conversations with a group of seven other chalet companies operating catered chalets in Méribel.
+Between us, we run more than 50 catered chalets in Méribel.
+Therefore, we are discussing and sharing knowledge on how we can safely run catered chalets this season.

 Below is what we know so far, about the measures combatting Coronavirus in Méribel and The Three Valleys:

-At the airports, it will be mandatory to wear a face mask from arrival at the departing airport until departure from the arriving airport.
+At the airports, it will be mandatory to wear a face mask from departing airport until leaving the arrival airport.
 There will be information screens throughout, floor markings to aid distancing and hand sanitiser stations.
-There will also be a COVID-19 specific Medical Centre at many airports (confirmed so far at Lyon) where passengers can have various procedures performed such as a temperature check.
+There will also be a COVID-19 specific Medical Centre at many airports (confirmed so far at Lyon).
+Here, passengers can have various procedures performed such as a temperature check.
 If you’d like to avoid the airports altogether, this article explains driving to Méribel.

-Transfer companies aren’t being particularly concrete or forthcoming with their latest regulations – so make sure you confirm with your specific provider.
+Transfer companies aren’t being particularly concrete or forthcoming with their latest regulations.
+Make sure you confirm with your specific provider.
 Most likely it will be essential to wear masks, but other rules may vary.

 Buses and public transport in the resort will be running as normal.
 Anyone over the age of 11 must wear a facemask, and passengers must try to keep 1m apart.
 Drivers will be responsible for disinfecting surfaces.

 In hire shops (and all other supermarkets and shops), the same rules apply as (currently) in the UK.
 Facemasks must be worn at all times.
 Try to keep at least 1m away from others, and use hand sanitiser.
 Vendors are responsible for disinfecting their shops/products.